12-Day Family Road Trip

 All 3 combined 3 mi RT Moderate Hit all three falls in one loop — gravel, well-maintained

 Recommended: Do the full DuPont loop (Hooker → Triple → High Falls) — 3 miles, gravel, well-maintained.
 Three waterfalls through beautiful forest.
-Your son has been hiking all week — he’s got this.
+Ethan has been hiking all week — he’s got this.

 Afternoon — Explore Downtown Brevard: